dmotz/dmotz.github.com/src/lib/projects/hexaflip.md

 You have arrays of things, right?
 Text, numbers, images...

-Hexaflip manifests them compactly as spinnable cubes with some trickery that grants them enough sides to accomodate everything.
+Hexaflip manifests them compactly as spinnable cubes with some trickery that grants them enough sides to accommodate everything.

 Use it to build novel, tactile UI: timepickers, photo galleries, maybe even password inputs.